devonpmack/slot-machine/README.md

 # slot-machine
-A slot machine written in python with a GUI
+A slot machine written in python/Gamemaker